 Pokemon UNITE has very solid tutorials right off the gate.
 Aside from your standard starter matches, there are additional training courses available from the main menu.
 These courses teach different aspects of the game in more detail.

-This may seem as a minor detail for MOBA veterans, but the new player experience is something other MOBAs often neglect.
+This may seem like a minor detail for MOBA veterans, but the new player experience is something other MOBAs often neglect.
 Introducing various game mechanics without chucking new players into the deep end is something Pokemon UNITE competently addressed and should be commended.

 Time investment in a match is one of the things that makes MOBAs relatively inaccessible for new players.
 Current kings of the genre have an average match time of 30-40 minutes, which can potentially make the experience a grueling one — especially if you're on the losing side.